bioinfologics/w2rap/README.md

 * [BUSCO] (http://busco.ezlab.org/)
 * [QUAST] (http://quast.sourceforge.net/quast)

+This tutorial assumes that you are using a Linux machine.
+If you do not have access to a Linux machine, you will need to find equivalent tools which run on your operating system to complete some of the steps.

 ## w2rap steps using Saccharomyces cerevisiae dataset
 ### 1) QC PE read files
 a) Run FASTQC to check read metrics.